 One of the many reasons that people decide to get active with aerial yoga in the first place is to find a way of getting away from the stresses and strains of modern life.
-However, in this lies a certain amount of irony – that modern life can often prevent us from getting into the yoga trapeze.
+However, in this lies a certain amount of irony – that modern life can often prevent us from getting into the yoga swing.

 This can result in people investing in a whole host of equipment, including the swing itself, yoga clothing and paying for classes yet never taking full advantage of the practice.